ucns3d-team/UCNS3D/README.md

 In UCNS3D, **XPU** refers to the accelerator build path enabled by the `xpu` preprocessor flag.
 It is used for selected kernels that contain OpenMP target offload regions and accelerator-specific data handling.
 The MPI ranks still run as normal host processes, while supported computational kernels may be offloaded to GPUs or other accelerator devices by the compiler runtime.

-This is not a separate solver and it is not a full-code GPU port.
-It is a compile-time option that activates the accelerated versions of supported routines while the rest of the code continues to use the standard MPI/OpenMP CPU execution path.
+This is not a separate solver.
+It is the accelerated build of the same code base. **XPU iLES path:** <u>For explicit iLES finite-volume simulations, the full runtime path is accelerated through the XPU implementation, including MPI communications.</u>.
+Other solver modes may still execute routines on the host CPU where no XPU implementation is available.

 On Cray systems, use the Cray compiler profile: